REDUCE WHAT YOU SEND TO LANDFILLS AND RECYCLING CENTERS

 RECYCLE SHOES- Rothy’s makes their shoes out of plastic water bottles, and Allbirds makes most of their shoes from trees or wool and laces from recycled bottles.
 Both Rothy’s and Allbirds are super comfortable.
 All but the souls of Allbirds are compostable.

 For the remaining stuff, try to recycle.
 Westpark recycling has a list of what they can take.
 Like blowdryers and styrofoam blocks.
 At the bottom of their website, there is a link to hazardous waste for recycling yard and car liquids.

 For styrofoam peanuts, see if your shipping place will accept.

 For trash under 25 lbs, click on TechnoTrash for $11.95 then pay for shipping.
 Go to checkout.
-THey will email you the mailing label.
+They will email you the mailing label.
 Hospitals and folks who need it certified they recycled use this place.
 They employ all disabled folks to do the work.
-Disabled people have 70% unemployment rate.
+Disabled people have a 70% unemployment rate.

 Please sign here.